Bunny Hoppers

 1. Paint your ears white and pounce the pink in the center to soften the color.
 Fold down the ends a bit when dry IF you’re not making the basket.

-BASKET OPTION: make a hole near the opening instead of the bottom.
-Skip step 7 below.
+BASKET OPTION: make a hole near the top instead of the bottom.

 2. With a knife or something long, carefully poke a hole 3/4 - 1 inch down from the top, and on each side.
-Avoid seams and repeat for multiple canisters.
+Avoid seams.

 optional- add hot glue to the knots.

-5. Lay your canister on the side, add plenty of glue and start laying down the spread apart cotton pieces.
+2. Lay your canister on the side, add plenty of glue, and start laying down the spread apart cotton pieces.
 Continue all around.

-2. Fold in half, twist around your pinky and curl up your ends.
+2. Use 1 half, fold it in half, twist around your pinky, and curl up the ends.

 4. Glue your eyes and nose/mouth on.